 - Engraved plaque to be displayed in Conklin Hall honoring these and subsequent winners

 - Certificate to each member of the group

-- Recognition and presentation of award during MADE on August 20, 2020
+- Recognition and presentation of awards during Afternoon with Colleagues on Sept.
+23, 2020

 - Evidence of partnership across a minimum of two separate divisions

 - Minimum of at least two partners (may be full- or part-time faculty, staff, administration of Penn State Mont Alto)

 - Impact on students, faculty, campus, staff, and/or community